Anne, Princess Royal: Marriage to Mark Phillips

 Anne met Mark Phillips, a lieutenant in the 1st Queen's Dragoon Guards, in 1968 at a party for horse lovers.
 Their engagement was announced on 29 May 1973.
 On 14 November 1973, the couple married at Westminster Abbey in a televised ceremony, with an estimated audience of 100 million.
 They subsequently took up residence at Gatcombe Park.
-As was customary for untitled men marrying into the royal family, Phillips was offered an earldom, which he declined; consequently their children were born without titles.
+Media reported that Phillips was offered an earldom, as was then customary for untitled men marrying into the royal family, but he and Anne declined the offer.
+Consequently their children were born without titles.
 Anne and her husband had two children: Peter (born 1977) and Zara Phillips (born 1981).
 Anne and Phillips have five grandchildren.
 On 31 August 1989, Anne and Phillips announced their intention to separate; the couple had been rarely seen in public together and both were romantically linked with other people.
 They shared custody of their children, and initially announced that "there were no plans for divorce."
-However, on 13 April 1992 the Palace announced that Anne had filed for divorce, which was finalised ten days later.
+On 13 April 1992, the Palace announced that Anne had filed for divorce, which was finalised ten days later.

 Marriage to Sir Timothy Laurence

 Anne met Timothy Laurence, a commander in the Royal Navy, while he was serving on the Royal Yacht Britannia.
-Their relationship developed in early 1989, three years after he was appointed as an equerry to the Queen.
-In 1989, the existence of private letters from Laurence to the Princess was revealed by The Sun newspaper.
+Their relationship developed in early 1989, three years after Laurence was appointed as an equerry to the Queen.
+In 1989, the existence of private letters from Laurence to Anne was revealed by The Sun newspaper.
 The couple married at Crathie Kirk near Balmoral Castle in Scotland, on 12 December 1992.
+The marriage was conducted by Molly Croll, the local Ballater registrar.
 Approximately 30 guests were invited for the private marriage service.
-Unlike the Church of England at the time, the Church of Scotland considered marriage to be an ordinance of religion rather than a sacrament and permitted the remarriage of divorced persons under certain circumstances.
+Unlike the Church of England at the time, the Church of Scotland did not consider marriage to be a binding sacrament and so permitted the remarriage of divorced persons under certain circumstances.
 Anne became the first royal divorcée to remarry since Princess Victoria Melita of Saxe-Coburg and Gotha, granddaughter of Queen Victoria.

 For the wedding ceremony, Anne wore a white jacket over a "demure, cropped-to-the-knee dress" and a spray of white flowers in her hair.
 Her engagement ring was made of "a cabochon sapphire flanked by three small diamonds on each side".
 Following the marriage service, the couple and guests headed to Craigowan Lodge for a private reception.
-Laurence received no peerage.
+Laurence received no peerage, although he was knighted in 2011.